General terms & conditions

 5. Force majeure

 5.1.
 If there is a force majeure event, the Translator must inform the Client of this without undue delay.
-Force majeure events include the following: Acts of war, civil war, the occurrence of unforeseeable impediments which can be proven to materially impair the Translator’s ability to complete the assignment according to the contract.
+Force majeure events include the following: Acts of war, civil war, extended power outages, the occurrence of unforeseeable impediments which can be proven to materially impair the Translator’s ability to complete the assignment according to the contract.

 5.2.
 Force majeure events entitle both the Translator and the Client to withdraw from the contract.
 In such cases, the Client must pay the Translator for any work which she has already completed or services she has already rendered.